elmetah/elmetah/README.md

 2026 - 2 add 0.6888888:

+- I am ayntimidated by: kubernetes, 3333erl, Caddadd \[und theregore C], the imajination in general, aynglish, other languajez, keybord, basic language arts, math, numbers \[other than like add-add-add],,,
+- I am not intimidated by: elegant korn-like semantics, irebochs, money,,,

 ### Idea idee-uhz
 - how can i use grey better
 - what is a good awkherating sys-eh-teh'em awn the le guter?